myparcelnl/woocommerce/readme.txt

 1. Export or print MyParcel label per order
 2. Bulk export or print MyParcel labels
 3. Change the shipment options for an order
-4. MyParcel actions on the order overview page
-5. MyParcel information on the order details page
+4. MyParcel information on the order details page
+5. MyParcel at home delivery options
+6. MyParcel pickup delivery options

 == Changelog ==